jorbDehmel/lammps_ARBFN/README.md

             server shuts down.
-        - If `"type"` is the string `"request"`, the JSON will encode the data (at minimum "x", "y", "z", "vx", "vy", "vz", "fx", "fy", and "fz) of each atom it owns into a list with the key `"atoms"`.
+        - If `"type"` is the string `"request"`, the JSON will encode the data (at minimum "x", "y", "z", "vx", "vy", "vz", "fx", "fy", and "fz": In some cases also the dipole information "mux", "muy", "muz") of each atom it owns into a list with the key `"atoms"`.
 The controller is expected to respond with either a packet of type `"waiting"` (requiring no additional information but prompting the worker to resent the